 What to consider:

-• Am I limiting myself by perfectionism without showing anyone?
+- Am I limiting myself by perfectionism without showing anyone?

-• Can I just make it and see what others think?
+- Can I just make it and see what others think?

-• Are the issues I’m thinking of really issues?
+- Are the issues I’m thinking of

-• How can I remove bottlenecks and keep things moving along?
+hang ups when I go through a project? - How can I remove bottlenecks and keep things moving along?

 11. It’s exhausting